Ian Olney

 Ian Olney (born 17 December 1969) is a former footballer who played as a forward.

+Olney started his career at Aston Villa, scoring in his senior debut on 12 October 1988.
+That season saw three Second City derbies with Birmingham City.
+Drawn in the League Cup 2nd Round, Olney sat on the bench for the 2–0 victory at St Andrews.
+In the return leg Olney scored in the 5–0 victory with further goals by Derek Mountfield, Kevin Gage (2), and Tony Daley.

-He started his career at Aston Villa, making his senior debut in 1988.
-He made 88 league appearances for Villa, scoring 16 goals, and 4 years later was sold to Oldham Athletic for £750,000, at that time Oldham's transfer record.
+Ian Olney made 88 league appearances for Villa, scoring 16 goals over four years.
+He was sold to Oldham Athletic for £750,000, at that time Oldham's transfer record.

-He was part of the team that dramatically survived relegation from the Premier League on the final day of the season, after defeating Southampton 4–3.
+He was part of the Oldham Athletic team that dramatically survived relegation from the Premier League on the final day of the season, after defeating Southampton 4–3.
 He later played for Kidderminster Harriers and Forest Green Rovers.